 Security Council Press Statement on Terrorist Attack against United Nations Multidimensional Integrated Stabilization Mission in Mali

-The following Security Council press statement was issued today by Council President Elbio Rosselli (Uruguay):
+The following Security Council press statement was issued today by Council President Amr Abdellatif Aboulatta (Egypt):

-The members of the Security Council condemned in the strongest terms the terrorist attack against the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) near Aguelhoc, Mali, on 23 May 2017, which caused the death of two Chadian peacekeepers and injured another and which was claimed by Jama’at Nusrat al-Islam wal-Muslimin (Group for the Support of Islam and Muslims).
+The members of the Security Council condemned in the strongest terms the terrorist attack against the camps of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in Douentza, Mali, on 14 August 2017, which caused the death of one Togolese peacekeeper and injured another.

-The members of the Security Council expressed their deepest condolences and sympathy to the families of the victims, as well as to the Government of Chad and to MINUSMA.
+The members of the Security Council expressed their deepest condolences and sympathy to the family of the victim, as well as to the Government of Togo and to MINUSMA.
 They paid tribute to the peacekeepers who risk their lives.